Anmol012/Knowledge-Assistant/readme.md

 # RAG Chat with PDF Application

-A containerized RAG (Retrieval Augmented Generation) application that allows users to upload PDF documents and chat with their content using FastAPI, LanceDB, and MySQL.
+A containerized RAG (Retrieval Augmented Generation) application that allows users to upload PDF documents and chat with their content using FastAPI, LanceDB, MySQL, and Ollama.

 ## Features